-Upon signing up for lessons, the students/parent will be asked to read the Studio Policy and sign/date the document.
+Upon signing up for lessons with Musical Moments Studio, LLC, the students/parent will be asked to read the Studio Policy and sign the document.
 By signing, you agree to respect and abide by the studio’s current policies as long as the student is taking lessons with the instructor.
 If a new version of the Studio Policy is issued, the instructor will provide a copy with the new changes.

 Students are required to have:

 o Piano students are encouraged to have an acoustic piano with at least two (2) working pedals and a bench of the correct height.
-(Digital pianos and electric keyboards do not make an acceptable instrument for practicing basic piano skills because of the detriment to good muscle development.
-An acoustic piano is highly encouraged.
-Students may begin lessons with a keyboard, but are encouraged to get a good quality acoustic piano or hybrid piano as soon as possible.)
-Acoustic pianos must be tuned at least once a year.
+(Digital pianos and electric keyboards do not make an ideal instrument for practicing basic piano skills.
+An acoustic piano is highly encouraged.)
+Acoustic pianos generally must be tuned at least once a year.
 Be sure to ask for a referral to an experienced tuner.

 o Violin students must have an acoustic violin in acceptable working order with no broken strings or parts, and a bow of an acceptable quality that is maintained and re-haired as needed.
 Be sure to ask for a referral to an experienced violin repairman.

-· A metronome for practicing at home, which can be acquired at any local music store or can be ordered online or in app form.
+o A metronome for practicing at home, which can be acquired at any local music store or can be ordered online or in the app store.

-· A 3-ring notebook with tab dividers and a pocket folder that will serve as the storage place for any sheet music that is assignment, as well as a record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student and parent.
+o A 3-ring notebook with tab dividers (or pocket folder) that will serve as the record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student, and parent.

-· MUSIC BOOKS.
-The instructor cannot teach lessons without lesson books and cannot promise that there will always be backups available if a student forgets his or her book. ***Please note, that the instructor is willing to obtain these items for the student, but will expect to be reimbursed for the cost of the materials, plus sales tax.
+o MUSIC BOOKS!
+The instructor cannot teach lessons without lesson books and cannot promise that backups will always be available if a student forgets his or her book. ***Please note, that the instructor is willing to obtain these items for the student, but will expect to be reimbursed for the cost of the materials, plus sales tax.

 Students must remember to bring the following materials to lessons: